• Skip to main content

 In short, you can’t go wrong with either of these guitars if you’re an intermediate guitar player.
 The ESP LTD costs more, but it definitely has some big advantages, both in terms of playability and design.

 Of course, the Epiphone is a great instrument, too.
 And just as much a piece of eye-candy, mostly due to its great-looking carved maple top.
-If you’re able to spend about $150 more on your guitar, we recommend the Eclipse over Epiphone’s Les Paul 100.
+If you’re able to spend about $150 more on your guitar, I recommend the Eclipse over Epiphone’s Les Paul 100.
 If you can’t swing the additional cost, the Epiphone is still a great instrument.

 ESP LTD Eclipse EC-256: Conclusion And Rating